carlo0815/OpenNFRDroid/README.md

 # Functionality
 Remotely control your enigma2 based STB with any Android Device (running android >= 4.1)!

-VisionDroid has a fragment-based layout which is optimized for all common device sizes.
+nfrDroid has a fragment-based layout which is optimized for all common device sizes.

 # Target Platforms
-VisionDroid is built for use with all enigma2 STBs and the included WebInterface.
+nfrDroid is built for use with all enigma2 STBs and the included WebInterface.

 # Requirements
 * The STBs should be running a WebInterface with Version 1.6.8 or later.
-* VisionDroid requires at least Android 4.1
+* nfrDroid requires at least Android 4.1

 # Developing / building VisionDroid with AndroidStudio
-Simply import VisionDroid as gradle project and you should be fine.
+Simply import nfrDroid as gradle project and you should be fine.